-Majors changes are set to take place in 2023 for ECFMG certification.
+Major changes are set to take place in 2023 for ECFMG certification.
 This will impact students of some Caribbean medical schools in their ability to sit for the United States Medical Licensing Exam (USMLE) and return to the US.
-The changes will specifically affect lower quality, poorly funded Caribbean medical schools, driving some to shut down.
+The changes will specifically affect any Caribbean medical university, that is of lower quality or poorly funded and may lead to driving them to shut down.

 What is ECFMG Certification?

 The Education Commission for Foreign Medical Graduates (ECFMG), is a non-profit, founded in 1956 that evaluates the qualifications of international medical graduates before they enter the US for medical practice.
 Caribbean medical students wishing to sign up to take the United States Medical Licensing Exam (USMLE) Steps 1 and 2 must do so by registering with ECFMG.
 This begins the ECFMG certification process.
 Students receive full ECFMG certification once they have successfully passed USMLE Steps 1 and 2, and graduated from their medical school.
 ECFMG Certification is an essential requirement in order for foreign medical students to enter into medical residency and fellowship in the US.

 What are the current requirements to apply for ECFMG certification